If you’re looking for a savory breakfast bowl recipe that fills you up and keeps you going all day, this is it! It’s vegetarian and gluten-free!

 Hummus, mushrooms, spinach, tomatoes, eggs and seasonings all in individual bowls

-• Mushrooms - I like to halve the mushrooms instead of slice them for this recipe.
+• Mushrooms: I like to halve the mushrooms instead of slicing them for this recipe.

-• Extra virgin olive oil - Use a high-quality olive oil to saute the vegetables.
-You can see my favorites here.
+• Extra virgin olive oil: Use a high-quality extra virgin olive oil to sauté the vegetables.

-• Baby spinach - Spinach adds color, flavor and loads of nutrients to this easy breakfast recipe.
+• Baby spinach adds color, flavor, and loads of nutrients to this easy breakfast recipe.

-• Garlic cloves - Fresh garlic is a great base for flavor, no matter what seasonings you add.
+• Garlic cloves make a great base for flavor, no matter what seasonings you add.

-• Hummus - You make use homemade hummus, or any hummus variation you like, or even quality store-bought hummus
+• Hummus: You can make homemade hummus or any hummus variation you like, or even quality store-bought hummus to save time.

 • Assemble the bowls.
 Divide the vegetables among 4 bowls.
 Add the hummus and eggs.
 Drizzle additional olive oil over the hummus if you’d like and then add your seasonings of choice.